-We acknowledge the help and support of Cochrane Effective Practice and Organisation of Care (EPOC), through the editorial input of the following editors and peer referees who provided comments to improve the protocol: Julia Worswick (EPOC managing editor); Paul Miller (EPOC information specialist); Gillian Leng (EPOC contact editor); and Marco Bardus (external referee).
-The authors would also like to thank John Eyers for designing the search strategies and Ann Jones for copy-editing the protocol.
+We acknowledge the help and support of Cochrane Effective Practice and Organisation of Care (EPOC), through the editorial input of the following editors and peer referees, who provided comments to improve the protocol: Julia Worswick (EPOC managing editor); Paul Miller (EPOC information specialist); and Brian McKinstry and Marco Bardus (external referees).
+The authors would also like to thank John Eyers for designing the search strategies and Meggan Harris for copy-editing the protocol.

 National Institute for Health Research (NIHR), via Cochrane Infrastructure funding to the Effective Practice and Organisation of Care (EPOC) Group.
-The views and opinions expressed therein are those of the authors and do not necessarily reflect those of the Systematic Reviews Programme, NIHR, National Health Service (NHS), or the Department of Health.
+The views and opinions expressed therein are those of the authors and do not necessarily reflect those of the Systematic Reviews Programme, NIHR, National Health Service (NHS) or the Department of Health.